 ||Jan.
-15 (Autumn Semester and Academic Year) Spring Semester priority deadline
+15 (Autumn Semester / Academic Year) Priority deadline for Spring Semester

-|May 15 (Spring Semester)
+|May 15 (Final deadline for Spring Semester)

-||Founded in 1348, Charles University is one of the oldest universities in the world.
-Prague is a vibrant and fascinating ancient city.
-It is listed as a UNESCO World Heritage Site, and was once the capital of the Holy Roman Empire.
-This program is also one of the best values in Europe.
+||Charles University is one of the oldest universities in the world and is set in the heart of Prague, a vibrant and fascinating ancient city.
+Prague is listed as a UNESCO World Heritage Site, and was once the capital of the Holy Roman Empire.

-Set in the heart of Prague, Charles University is the oldest, largest and most prestigious university in the Czech Republic.
+Founded in 1348, Charles University is the oldest, largest and most prestigious university in the Czech Republic.
 The University has 17 Faculties and 42,000 students enrolled in more than 270 accredited academic programs and 600 departments.
 The University provides unique opportunities for exchange students to take full advantage of the culture and lifestyle that is uniquely Prague with easy access to the City Center.
-You can read more about Charles on this informational page.

 The City of Prague is considered by many to be the most picturesque in Europe.
 Nicknamed the "City of 100 hundred spires," some of the buildings in the Prague's Old Town date back as far as the Ninth Century.
 "New Town", situated adjacent to the Old Town, was constructed by Charles IV in the 14th Century.
 Located next to the River Vlatva in Central Bohemia, modern Prague is home to more than 1.2 million people and ranks among the cultural gems of the continent.
 Listed as a UNESCO's World Heritage Site since 1992, the city is full of life with magnificent museums, festivals, and a vibrant and globally renowned film industry.